 From his Olympic days in the 1970s to his role on Keeping up with the Kardashians and everything in between, his notoriety spans across at least three generations and touches various facets of society.
 Most people know of Jenner or are familiar with him so most people will naturally have an opinion and be forced into a discussion about gender in some way.

 Already in just a few days Jenner’s announcement has opened up a dialogue and provided a stage for transgender people and the issues they face.
 By sharing his story, Jenner has shined a light on what it means to be transgender and to live authentically in the face of unimaginable public scrutiny.

 His story, which is so honest and personal, will no doubt inspire countless people worldwide who are facing similar inner turmoil.
 Jenner has given the transgender community not only a voice but also someone in the public arena with whom to identify with, whether this was his intention or not.

 “What I’m doing is going to do some good — we’re going to change the world,” he stated during the interview.

 After American newsreader Anderson Cooper came out as gay in 2012, he said: “The tide of history only advances when people make themselves fully visible.”
-And in the instance of Bruce Jenner it couldn’t be truer.
+And in the instance of Bruce Jenner that couldn’t be more true.